JDeakin25/Milestones-Project-1-P3/README.md

 ### Developer Console Tools

 When testing the site during and after development I made extensive use of the Developer Tools Console within my browser, helping to identify any unexpected outcomes to the code in place.
 One particular bug that came up involved the main Navbar element width extending beyond the width of the Body element.
-To be able to identify which section or element within the page code was causing the error I removed each section individually and refreshing the site to see if the problem resolved.
-Eventually I worked out that the error was coming from a section where I had removed the default padding attribute from certain Bootstrap elements via custom CSS.
-Once the instances of padding="0" were removed the site structure reverted to it's original design.
+To be able to identify which section or element within the page code was causing the error I removed each section individually and refreshed the site to see if the problem was resolved.
+Eventually, I worked out that the error was coming from a section where I had removed the default padding attribute from certain Bootstrap elements via custom CSS.
+Once the instances of padding="0" were removed the site structure reverted to its original design.
 Another issue I found through testing is with the form width contained within the Registration section - the form does not correctly span the full width of the container despite using the "col-12" Bootstrap class.
 This will be explored and rectified through future development.

 ## DEPLOYMENT

 This site was created using Visual Code Studio and deployed to GitHub pages.

-### GITHUB Pages
+### GitHub Pages

 To deploy this site please complete the following steps: